 Web games have been all the rage for the last 10 years.
 But with the Flash era coming to an end, many developers are searching for an alternative, and HTML5 is regarded an obvious option.
 Having analyzed the existing solutions with all their drawbacks, we decided to develop our own technology. and dedicated a small team to the project.
-Now it unites 20 programmers, 7 marketers, 3 producers, 2 sales managers and 3 artists.

 Over the years a huge amount of Flash content was created: from games and animations to video players and almost all animated banners.
 We know many people had the idea that it would be nice to create a technology that converts Flash to HTML5.
 However, this would require several million dollars of investment, an appropriate team with a certain background, a well-chosen architecture and a certain amount of luck, as always.
 For smaller developers, these conditions were unattainable.